shrimpsizemoose/card-deck-api/README.md

 }
 ```

-This request does not alter the deck and can be used for RO-access for the deck
+This request does not alter the deck and can be used for RO access to the deck

 ### Draw a card from Deck `POST /decks/{uuid}/draw?count=N`